-The fact that B was habitually negligent about the motor cars which he let to hire is irrelevant.
+The fact that B was habitually negligent about the motor cars which B let to hire is irrelevant.

-(o) A is tried for the murder of B by intentionally shooting him dead.
+(o) A is tried for the murder of B by intentionally shooting B dead.

-The fact that A on other occasions shot at B is relevant as showing his intention to shoot B.
+The fact that A on other occasions shot at B is relevant as showing A's intention to shoot B.